 2.3.4.
-The equipment shall be set up as shown in Figure 9 of this appendix and checked for leaks.
+The equipment shall be set up as shown in Figure A4a.App2/9 and checked for leaks.
 Any leaks between the flow-measuring device and the critical-flow venturi will seriously affect the accuracy of the calibration.

-Figure 9
+Figure A4a.App2/9